qudratyunusov/qudratyunusov/Roadmap.md

 * Improve SPU instruction accuracy for Fast Interpreter and ASMJIT
 * Improve audio and video decoders for better speed and compatibility.
 * Improve controller support.
 This includes emulated controllers (with mouse or keyboard) and real controllers as well.
-* Implement LLVM recompiler backend for SPU.
-This is actually a tremendous amount of work to make it useful, but it will also give the very important speed improvement (unless the SPU is not used at all).
 * Improve solution structure, move and rename some files.
 * Implement missing syscalls.
 Allow to LLE more system modules.
 * Write automatic tests to minimize bugs.
 * Enable hardware acceleration for decryption (AES-NI). **([#2457](https://github.com/RPCS3/rpcs3/pull/2457))**
 * Implement config tristate in GUI for per-game configurations.
 * Improvements to the shader generation and cache system
-* Implement parametrized PPU Interpreter reusing current LLVM IR generator, remove original hard-coded PPU Interpreter and make LLVM mandatory.
+* Implement parametrized PPU/SPU Interpreters reusing current LLVM IR generator, remove original hard-coded interpreters and make LLVM mandatory.
 Add options regulating its accuracy detached from the base choice of the Interpreter or the Recompiler.
-The same extends to SPU.
+(Nekotekina)
 * Remove obstacles for ASLR support.
 (Nekotekina)
 * Rewrite signal handlers to improve reliability and support exceptions.
 (Nekotekina)